Sciences Po

 Paris School of International Affairs (PSIA)

-Flagship ENGLISH-medium Master's program.
-One of top 3 IR programs globally (alongside Georgetown SFS + LSE).
-Tracks: International Security, Energy & Environment, Human Rights, Journalism, Development Practice, Economics/Business. **JOINT DUAL DEGREE WITH COLUMBIA SIPA** (premium partnership).
+Flagship English-medium Master's program.
+One of top 3 IR programs globally (alongside Georgetown SFS and LSE).
+Tracks: International Security, Energy and Environment, Human Rights, Journalism, Development Practice, Economics and Business.
+Joint dual degree with Columbia SIPA (premium partnership).
 Feeds UN agencies, EU Commission, World Bank/IMF/OECD.
-Tuition income-based up to €20,640/year.
+Tuition income-based up to EUR 20,380/year (2025-26).

 School of Public Affairs

-School of Journalism (École de journalisme)
+School of Journalism (Ecole de journalisme)

 Research Centers Portfolio

-Cost Estimate (International Students)
+Cost Estimate

 Admission Tips

-MOST SELECTIVE FRENCH UG — **~11% acceptance rate** (Sciences Po Bachelor).
-Among most competitive undergraduate programs in France.
-REQUIREMENTS: **IB 36-40+ predicted/final** (38+ competitive). **A-Levels AAA+** (A*AA common admits). **SAT 1400+**.
-French Baccalaureate: very rigorous. **INTERNATIONAL TRACK separate** from domestic French Bac: own essays + interviews.
-APPLICATION PROCESS: International students apply directly via Sciences Po admissions portal (NOT Parcoursup for most internationals).
-Essays heavy weight — 'why Sciences Po + why this campus + policy/social science interest.'
+Most selective French undergraduate — approximately 11% acceptance rate for the Bachelor.
+QS 2026 Politics #3 globally confirms academic prestige.
+Requirements: IB 36-40+ predicted/final (38+ competitive).
+A-Levels AAA+ (A-star-AA common among admits).
+SAT 1400+.
+International track separate from domestic French Baccalaureat with own essays and interviews.
+Application via Sciences Po admissions portal (not Parcoursup for most internationals).
+Essays carry heavy weight — demonstrate why Sciences Po, why your chosen campus, and your political/social science interest.
 Interview common for shortlisted candidates.
-Demonstrated leadership/extracurriculars + international experience + language ability critical. **CAMPUS CHOICE MATTERS**: Select regional campus or Paris at admission — choosing affects 2 years + geographic specialization. **LANGUAGE**: Paris program bilingual French/English (work in both).
-Regional campuses have geographic language requirements (Le Havre Asian language, Nancy German, Menton Arabic, etc.).
-Minimum B2 French for most programs + C1 for top performance.
-English-medium Master programs (PSIA) require IELTS 7.0+/TOEFL 100+. **SCHOLARSHIPS**: (1) **Émile Boutmy Scholarship** ~150/year for non-EU UG — full tuition waiver + €5,000/year living grant.
-Highly competitive, apply with admission.
-(2) **Income-based tuition reduction** — sliding scale €0-€14,900 based on family income.
-(3) **CEP (Conventions Éducation Prioritaire)** pioneering French affirmative action since 2001 — for students from priority education zones.
-2,262 admitted by 2020.
+Campus choice matters: selection affects 2 years of study plus geographic specialization.
+Language: Paris program bilingual French/English.
+Regional campuses have geographic language requirements (Le Havre requires an Asian language, Nancy requires German, Menton requires Arabic).
+Minimum B2 French for most programs, C1 for top performance.
+English-medium Master programs (PSIA) require IELTS 7.0+ or TOEFL 100+.
+Scholarships: (1) Emile Boutmy Scholarship for non-EU undergraduates — full tuition waiver plus EUR 5,000/year living grant, highly competitive.
+(2) Income-based tuition reduction on sliding scale EUR 0-14,720.
+(3) CEP (Conventions Education Prioritaire) for students from priority education zones.
 (4) French embassy country-specific scholarships.
-(5) ~30-40% students receive some aid. **POST-GRADUATION VISA**: APS 12-24 months post-Master.
+Post-graduation visa: APS 12-24 months post-Master.
 French citizenship after only 2 years with French degree.
-Strong pathway to EU careers + international organizations. **TIMELINE**: Applications typically November-January for September start.
-International candidates should start 6+ months before deadline. **RECENT CONTEXT (2024-2026)**: Leadership turmoil (3 directors in 3 years) + 2024 pro-Palestine protests + The Spectator's 'activists vs professionals' perception concern.
-Luis Vassy (director from Oct 2024) tasked with stabilization.
-Apply prepared for political environment.
+Applications typically November-January for September start.
+Under Luis Vassy (director since October 2024), institution is stabilized and actively expanding international partnerships.

 Campus & City Life